pechajobs/Admin/.github/ISSUE_TEMPLATE/RFC_new.md

 ## 9. Definition of acceptable end product

 Give a precise, detailed description of the end product.
-DEscribe the threshold for what is acceptable and what is not.
+Describe the threshold for what is acceptable and what is not.
 Include the delivery format, PechaJobs quality standard for this type of job, etc.

 ## 10. Milestones

 List the milestones for this job and when will you complete them.
-Each milestone should represent about one day of work and link to a pull request (PR).
+Each milestone should represent about one day of work and should be linked to a pull request (PR).